COMPLY WITH SARBANES-OXLEY (SOX)

 System Settings Management – A significant number of intrusions result from exploitation of system configuration errors.
 This problem is even more acute in heterogeneous computing environments, which are increasingly common.
 The Elemental Security Platform provides extensive cross-platform computer integrity policy rules based on industry best practices such as those from the National Security Agency (NSA), the Center for Internet Security (CIS) and the SANS (SysAdmin, Audit, Network, Security) Institute.
 Continuously monitoring compliance with these policies can ensure that multiple aspects of computer configuration-including the OS settings, registry settings, file permissions, authorization requirements, hardware and software inventory and application settings-meet these standards.

 OS Patch and Anti-Virus-Level Profiling – Computers that do not have up-to-date patches or anti-virus .dat files are vulnerable to attack.
 The Elemental solution identifies these deficient machines and enables automatic quarantine to prevent SOX computers from being harmed or from causing harm to other critical assets on the network.

-Network Access Controls
+Network Segmentation and Access Controls

 Network Access Restriction – Enterprises need to restrict access to critical SOX hosts from computers that fail to maintain compliance with key security policies (e.g., out-of-date anti-virus .dat files, misconfigured application software and unauthorized hardware or software,) whether or not they are authorized.
 The policy-based packet filtering capability of the Elemental agent enables the implementation of controls that limit communication between various groups of hosts and users on the network.